-Feedback received lead to the creation of the inter-regional outcome 8.1 'improved safety, efficiency and reliability of road and rail links to the north of the region'.
-This inter-regional outcome was developed primarily issues raised around the importance of State Highway 1 and the NIMT line in providing vital access from the north to Wellington City, CentrePort, Wellington International Airport and the South Island.
-Improvements to both road and rail networks along this route were seen as necessary to ensure the efficient, safe and reliable movement of people and freight.
+Feedback received lead to the creation of the inter-regional outcome 8.1 'improved safety, efficiency and reliability of strategic road, public transport and freight links to the north of the region'.
+This inter-regional outcome was developed primarily around issues raised concerning the importance of State Highway 1 and the NIMT line in providing vital access from the north to Wellington City, CentrePort, Wellington International Airport and the South Island.
+Improvements to both road and public transport networks along this route were seen as necessary to ensure the efficient, safe and reliable movement of people and freight.

 Cooperation between regions is particularly important in relation to the Western Corridor.
-Policy 8.5.h in chapter 8 of the strategy seeks to ensure that investment in arterial routes is coordinated with investment made in other regions in those same routes.
+Policy 8.5.h of the strategy seeks to ensure that investment in arterial routes is coordinated with investment made in other regions in those same routes.
 Therefore, continued consultation with adjoining regions during implementation of the Western and Wairarapa Corridor Plans through the RLTP process is crucial.

 There may also be opportunities for cooperation between regions in relation to wider transport issues.
-For example, advocating to central government on issues such as road safety, road pricing legislation, vehicle efficiency, alternative fuels and passenger transport funding could be strengthened by a coordinated approach and will be pursued whenever appropriate.
-This strategy also advocates for improvements to rail infrastructure outside the region, and will be pursued through the Regional Freight Plan, which sits alongside this strategy, and the Regional Rail Plan.
+For example, advocating to central government on issues such as road safety, road pricing legislation, vehicle efficiency, alternative fuels and public transport funding could be strengthened by a coordinated approach and will be pursued whenever appropriate.
+The RLTS also advocates for improvements to rail infrastructure outside the region.
+This will be pursued through the Regional Freight Plan and the Regional Rail Plan - which sit alongside this strategy.